 - Learn everything you can about the forex market

-- Get a grasp of leverage
+- Get a grasp on derivative products and leverage

-- Build a personalized trading plan
+- Build a personalised trading plan

 - Set a risk-reward ratio

 - Use stops and limits to mitigate your risks

 - Keep an eye on news and current events